1757WestwoodRobotics/prog-docs/src/tools/python/loops.md

 - `for` the keyword telling python we want to create a loop that iterates a fixed number of times
 - `i` we are defining a variable with name `i` to run through this loop
 - `in` just another part of the syntax in a `for` loop
-- `range(6)` creates an iterator that goes from 0 through 5.
+- `range(6)` creates an iterator that goes from 0 through 5 (6 is exclusive).
 We will talk about the difference between an iterator and a list in a future chapter.
 	- For the purposes of a loop, all lists are iterables, but not all iterables are lists.
 You can't call `range(6)[0]` like you can `[1,2,3,4][0]` If you wish to treat any iterable as a list, just wrap it in a `list` function like so:

 ```py